-The Research Center for Open Digital Design at Purdue University (RCODI) has concluded another successful IronHacks program in collaboration with the Universidad Nacional de Colombia (UNAL).
+The Research Center for Open Digital Innovation at Purdue University (RCODI) has concluded another successful IronHacks program in collaboration with the Universidad Nacional de Colombia (UNAL).
 On June 7, the 87 student participants of the open data hacking competition were celebrated on the UNAL campus in Bogota, Colombia.

 “We are proud of the continuing collaboration with UNAL and excited to see the effort that the student put into creating open data apps with real impact,” said Sabine Brunswicker, associate professor of technology leadership and innovation and director of RCODI.